Steve CarmodyMid-Michigan Reporter / Producer

 Steve Carmody has been a reporter for Michigan Radio since 2005.
 Steve previously worked at public radio and television stations in Florida, Oklahoma and Kentucky, and also has extensive experience in commercial broadcasting.
-During his two and a half decades in broadcasting, Steve has won numerous awards, including accolades from the Associated Press and Radio and Television News Directors Association.
+During his four decades in broadcasting, Steve has won numerous awards, including accolades from the Associated Press and Radio and Television News Directors Association.
 Away from the broadcast booth, Steve is an avid reader and movie fanatic.

 What person, alive or dead, would you like to have lunch with?
 Why?